Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Systematic Uncertainties

 {\bf 3.} {\it Population drift:} Related to uncertainty in the intrinsic scatter model, there is uncertainty in whether this form of the scatter could evolve with redshift.
-This issue is conflated in past analyses with the possibility that the colour of the SN population could evolve with redshift \citep{Mandel16, Scolnic16}, and this evolution is not accounted for in the analysis.
-To determine the impact on our cosmological measurements from this uncertainty, we introduced a SN colour population drift of $0.01\times z$~mag, keeping the defined colour range and Bifurcated Gaussian $\sigma$ identical to previous simulations.
+This issue is conflated in past analyses with the possibility that the color of the SN population could evolve with redshift \citep{Mandel16, Scolnic16}, and this evolution is not accounted for in the analysis.
+To determine the impact on our cosmological measurements from this uncertainty, we introduced a SN color population drift of $0.01\times z$~mag, keeping the defined color range and Bifurcated Gaussian $\sigma$ identical to previous simulations. {\red This means that the center of the color ($c$) population for a sample of SN~Ia, at fixed absolute magnitude, $M$, increases as a function of redshift by 0.01 $\times$ z.}

-While there may be evidence for an $x_{1}$ population drift \citep[see][]{Scolnic16}, it will have less impact on possible distance biases than a $c$ population drift because of the different correlations between $c$ and $x_{1}$ with luminosity.
-Therefore in this analysis, we do not include an additional $x_{1}$ population drift.
-The difference between the recovered distances from this shift and the nominal simulation are shown in Figure~\ref{syscalphys}f, with relative FoM values given in Figure~\ref{syscalphys}l.
+While there is evidence for an $x_{1}$ population drift \citep[see][]{Scolnic16,Scolnic17}, it will have less impact on possible distance biases than a $c$ population drift because of the different correlations between $c$ and $x_{1}$ with luminosity.
+Therefore in this analysis, we do not include an uncertainty from $x_{1}$ population drift.
+The difference between the recovered distances from the color shift and the nominal simulation are shown in Figure~\ref{syscalphys}f, with relative FoM values given in Figure~\ref{syscalphys}l.

-It is possible that with the IFC-S, evolution of the intrinsic colour can be constrained by measuring the SN ejecta velocities \citep{Foley11:vel, Foley11:vgrad, Foley12:vel, Mandel14}.
-This claim is analysed further in Appendix~\ref{ap2}, though for our nominal systematic uncertainty, we do not assume any improvement in the constraint on intrinsic colour evolution or population drift from the IFC-S.
+It is possible that with the IFC-S, evolution of the intrinsic color can be constrained by measuring the SN ejecta velocities \citep{Foley11:vel, Foley11:vgrad, Foley12:vel, Mandel14}.
+This claim is analyzed further in Appendix~\ref{ap2}, though for our nominal systematic uncertainty, we do not assume any improvement in the constraint on intrinsic color evolution or population drift from the IFC-S.